• Skip to primary navigation

 • it’s an easy meal in which to hide extra vegetables.
 Just grate up a carrot or a courgette and add it to the sauce.
 No one will even know!

-Unfortunately, one drawback to this bully beef pasta bake is that it isn’t really the most photogenic of dishes.
+Unfortunately, one drawback to this bully beef pasta bake is that it isn't the most photogenic of dishes.
 But believe me, the taste absolutely makes up for the lack of aesthetics!

 So let’s get on with the recipe.